 Where this laptop does excel is through the large amount of provided RAM, it is very rare to get 16GB of RAM with such budget laptops.
 If you were to upgrade your GPU, there would really not be any games that you wouldn’t be able to play, however, you are unfortunately limited by the GPU.

-You get an excellent amount of Hybrid storage, receiving a whopping 2TB HDD and 128GB SSD memory.
+You get an excellent amount of Hybrid storage, receiving a whopping 2TB HDD and 128GB SSD memory, a large amount for this price range.
 This means you will have absolutely no issue not only storing a magnitude of games, but you will be able to access these games quickly.

 CPU: 2.5 GHz Intel Core i5 | GPU: NVIDIA GeForce GTX 1050 | RAM: 8GB DDR4 | Screen: 15.6-inch (1920 x 1080) | Storage: 256GB SSD | Battery: 48 Whr | Dimensions: 15.35 x 10.47 x 1.05 inches | Weight: 5.95lbs

 The Acer Nitro Notebook is another on the list that offers good mid level gaming at an excellent price.